phaserjs/phaser/README.md

 We wrote a comprehensive [How to Learn Phaser](http://gamedevelopment.tutsplus.com/articles/how-to-learn-the-phaser-html5-game-engine--gamedev-13643) guide for GameDevTuts+  which covers finding tutorials, examples and support.

+The [Game Mechanic Explorer](http://gamemechanicexplorer.com) is a great interactive way to learn how to develop specific game mechanics in Phaser.
+Well worth exploring once you've got your dev environment set-up.

-Finally the growing list of [community authored Phaser Tutorials](http://www.lessmilk.com/phaser-tutorial/) is growing fast!
+Finally the list of [community authored Phaser Tutorials](http://www.lessmilk.com/phaser-tutorial/) is growing fast!

 ![Phaser Logo](http://www.photonstorm.com/wp-content/uploads/2013/09/phaser_10_release.jpg)